 3. Sensitive Groups Should Take Extra Caution

 While everyone is at risk of the harms of air pollution, certain people are more vulnerable to the health impacts of air pollution.
-These sensitive groups include children, older adults, people living with cardiovascular disease or diabetes, and people living with lung diseases such as asthma or chronic obstructive pulmonary disease (COPD).
-They are often the first to feel the effects of ozone and particle pollution, and they need to take extra steps to protect themselves from harm.
-For code yellow days, those sensitive to air pollution should consider limiting their outdoor activities.
-For code orange or higher, they should shift their exercise indoors.
+These sensitive groups include children under 18, adults over 65, people with chronic heart or lung disease, people who are pregnant and people with diabetes.
+People who are active outdoors, including outdoor workers and avid exercisers, can be considered at higher risk as well because of prolonged exposure.
+People who are a part of any of these high-risk groups are often the first to feel the effects of ozone and particle pollution, so they need to take extra steps to protect themselves from harm.
+For instance, they should consider limiting their outdoor activities on any days that aren’t code green, or with an AQI of 50 or under.
+Similarly, any days that are AQI of 100 or above should be days they shift their exercise and other activities indoors.
+Talk to your healthcare provider about the types of activities you enjoy and the best strategies to keep your lungs healthy during days of poor air quality.

 4. Be an Advocate to Clean Up Air

 Summer is a great time to enjoy the outdoors, and no one wants to be stuck inside unable to engage in outdoor activities because the air quality is unhealthy.
 The best way to reduce pollution is to keep it out of our air in the first place.
-Help clean up the air by advocating for your lawmakers to support the Clean Air Act and enforce policies that make the air quality safer for everyone.
-Click here to tell President Trump, Environmental Protection Agency Administrator Scott Pruitt, and your members of Congress to fully fund, implement and enforce the Clean Air Act for all pollutants.
-Additionally, health and medical professionals can sign this letter to defend the Clean Air Act.
+Help clean up the air by calling on your decision-makers to support measures that reduce air pollution.
+Start by urging EPA Administrator Zeldin to keep power plant pollution protections in place.